CSRS and FERS: Service Credit Rules

 If you die as an employee, your surviving spouse will have the option to make a deposit for your military service for purposes of calculation of survivor benefits.

 If you are retired military, you may combine your active duty military service and civilian service for one annuity.
 This requires a deposit into the civilian retirement system for the active military service and generally you must waive your military retired pay effective with the beginning of the civilian annuity.
-However, you do not have to waive your military retired pay if it was awarded for a disability incurred in combat or caused by an instrumentality of war, or awarded for reserve service under U.S.C.
-Chapter 67, Title 10.
+However, you do not have to waive your military retired pay if it was awarded for a disability incurred in combat or caused by an instrumentality of war, or awarded for reserve service under 10 U.S.C.
+67.

 In sum, a period of military service may be credited for title to and computation of federal retirement and death benefits, subject to the following conditions:

-- a deposit is made for post-1956 military service (see below for special considerations for those first employed under CSRS before October 1, 1982).
+• a deposit is made for military service (see below for special considerations for those first employed under CSRS before October 1, 1982).

 FERS with a CSRS Component—If you transferred to FERS and have a CSRS component, you continue to be under the CSRS military deposit rules (see below) for service performed before the transfer.
 The earliest interest begins to accrue is October 1, 1986, or your third anniversary of entry into a CSRS position (if no CSRS component, interest begins to accrue two years from the date of transfer to FERS; posted on the third year).

-If you are not eligible for Social Security at age 62, no deposit is required for the military service performed after January 1, 1957.
-If you were first hired on or after October 1, 1982, a deposit is required whether or not you are eligible for Social Security.
+If you are not eligible for Social Security at age 62, no deposit is required for the military service.
+If you were first hired on or after October 1, 1982, a deposit is required even if you are not eligible for Social Security.
 Note: OPM will only check with Social Security for eligibility the year that you turn age 62 or at retirement, if later.

-- receive service credit but have your annuity recomputed to eliminate post-1956 military service.
+• receive service credit but have your annuity recomputed to eliminate the military service.
 This reduction, known as “Catch-62,” only occurs if you are eligible for Social Security at age 62 or at retirement, if later.
-Any survivor annuity payable to your spouse after your death would also be recomputed to eliminate all credit for post-1956 military service when he/she attains age 60 and becomes eligible for Social Security benefits.
-If you do not currently have enough quarters to be eligible for Social Security benefits and will not have enough quarters by age 62 or when you retire, if later, there is no advantage to making a deposit for the post-1956 military service.
+Any survivor annuity payable to your spouse after your death would also be recomputed to eliminate all credit for military service when you become eligible for Social Security benefits.
+If you do not currently have enough quarters to be eligible for Social Security benefits and will not have enough quarters by age 62 or when you retire, if later, there is no advantage to making a military deposit.

-Making the Deposit—Complete Form RI-20-97, Estimated Earnings During Military Service, and mail it to the appropriate military finance center identified above, with a copy of your DD Form(s) 214, Report of Transfer or Discharge.
+Making the Deposit—Complete Form RI-20-97, Estimated Earnings During Military Service, and mail it to the appropriate military finance center (see above), with a copy of your DD Form(s) 214, Report of Transfer or Discharge.
 The completed form or letter showing the estimated earnings will be returned to you.
-Take that letter, a copy of your DD Form(s) 214 and form Standard Form 2803 (CSRS) or SF 3108 (FERS), to your local payroll office to request an estimate of deposit required.
+Take that letter, a copy of your DD Form(s) 214, and Standard Form 2803 (CSRS) or 3108 (FERS) to your local payroll office to request an estimate of deposit required.
 Your payroll office will compute the amount you owe, including interest, and arrange with you to make the payment in a lump sum or on a schedule of regular payments.
 Any required deposits for military service must be made to your employing agency before you separate for retirement.
 The forms are available from your personnel office and at www.opm.gov/forms.